pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

         time_estimate=5,
     ),

-Here's a considerably more complex example.
+Here's a more complex example.
 We play some audio (using an **audio prompt**) and then record from the participant's microphone (using an **audio record control**).